yochaigal/cairn/wip/2e/variable-difficulty.md

 **Warden**: _"The two men exchange looks once more, but this time the other man replies, smirking.
 'Well... perhaps this once.
 The Sun hasn't truly set just yet.
 And we are quite thirsty, after all.'"_

-> The Warden made a ruling based on what was known about these men: they were simple village guards, they'd been working a long day, and they loved beer.
+> The Warden made a ruling based on what was known about these men: they were simple village guards, they'd been working a long day, and they love beer.
 Perhaps with another character this wouldn't have worked, but Lucius is a Mountebank and his capacity for winning the confidence of his targets has been well established.
-The risk is minimal, so the guards let him in.
+The guards let him in.

 ### Greater Risk For Greater Reward